akuldevali/IP_Project_1/README.md

-# HTTP Protocol Performance Testing Framework
+# Network Protocols Performance Testing Framework

-This framework provides tools for testing and comparing the performance of HTTP/1.1 and HTTP/2 protocols.
-It includes client and server implementations for both protocols, designed to measure throughput, latency, and protocol overhead across different file sizes.
+This framework provides tools for testing and comparing the performance of different network protocols: HTTP/1.1, HTTP/2, and BitTorrent.
+It includes client and server implementations for all three protocols, designed to measure throughput, latency, and protocol overhead across different file sizes.

 ## Table of Contents